Doctoral Internship in Health Service Psychology 2025-2026

 Outreach Programming facilitates early intervention and service access, especially by traditionally underserved students.
 Interns provide outreach services to the WSU community throughout the year.
 They may facilitate some outreaches during their first summer of internship as well as three to four additional outreaches per semester.
 Specific experiences reflect a combination of the interns’ training interests and student or university needs.

 Outreach topics vary and may include such presentations as stress management, self-care, time management, test anxiety, attachment styles and healthy relationships, safe dating, depression, anxiety, bereavement, sleep, physical and mental wellness, anger management, and advocacy.
-In 2020, the CAPS Outreach Coordinator and a doctoral intern developed the “Real Talk Thursday” program, using 30-minutes presentations to address wellness and pandemic-related topics, which have been adapted for more recent student needs.
 Some outreaches may be held outside of business hours, for which facilitators receive flex time.
+Interns also oversee their practicum supervisees’ outreach.

 Consultation